 Inflation has its evil grip on every corner of financial responsibility.
 Effective Jan.
-2, 2018, to adjust for inflation, OSHA has upped the maximum monetary penalty amounts for violations of its standards and regulations.
-This year, any willful and repeat violations can expect to incur fines of as much as $129,336.
-This 2% increase results from the Department of Labor’s Civil Penalty ruling enacted in 2015, which allows for year-to-year change for inflation.
-Work related injuries are on an upward trend with reported events growing over the past few years.
+23, 2019, to adjust for inflation, OSHA has upped the maximum monetary penalty amounts for violations of its standards and regulations.
+This year, any willful and repeat violations can expect to incur fines of as much as $132,598.
+This 2.5% increase results from the Department of Labor’s Civil Penalty ruling enacted in 2015, which allows for year-to-year change for inflation.
+Work related injuries are on an upward trend with reported incidents growing over the past few years.
 An effective training strategy and visual communication can help prevent workplace violations and hefty fines.

 Take Training to a New Level